MMSF Instrumental Fellowships: String Fellowships

-Please note that applications for the Philharmonia MMSF String Fellowships Programme are now closed.
-This is a two year scheme, meaning the next round of applications will open in autumn 2017, with auditions taking place in spring 2018.
+Please note that applications for the Philharmonia MMSF String Fellowships Programme are now closed as of Friday 9 February 2018.
+Applications for the two year string scheme will open on Monday 20 November, 2017.
+Auditions will take place in spring 2018.

 For more information please email email@example.com

 There are a maximum of five Fellowships available.
 The content of the two year Programme will be tailored to meet the individual needs and development rates of the artists, but will include:

 Each recipient receives a grant towards their studies and in acknowledgement of any travel costs associated with participating in this programme.
 This is awarded annually.

 In addition to the Philharmonia’s Director of Education, each recipient is paired with a Philharmonia player to offer them structured feedback, advice and guidance throughout their Fellowship, ensuring that they are welcomed to the Orchestra and receive a constructive and positive assessment of their performance and progress.

 During the course of the two year programme, recipients have access to a range of masterclasses and seminars on relevant topics related to working in the orchestral sector, including:

 - Orchestral repertoire coaching and preparing extracts

 - Careers advice

 Each recipient is offered a defined number of dates with the Orchestra for which they are paid at the tutti rate.
 This is for both rehearsals and concerts.